Catherinee2/Customer_Segmentation/README.md

-#Data Analyst Portfolio Project: Customer Segmentation & Clustering
+## Project: Customer Segmentation & Clustering
 ## Project Overview

 This project focuses on customer segmentation of mall customers using unsupervised machine learning techniques, specifically K-Means clustering.
 The main goal is to help a marketing team better understand their target audience and design effective marketing strategies.